info201a-su23/project-proposal-Doryi/README.md

 > What, if any, ethical questions or questions of power do you need to consider when working with this data?

 The question of power relates to attributes of the dataset.
 First, the target age for a particular movie observation involves attitudes and power.
 The power source is hidden since we do not know who determines the target age for a particular movie.
-However, it does implies power to make different age groups see the "right" movie.
+However, it does imply the power to make different age groups see the "right" movie.
 Second, the data uses Rotten Tomatoes as a platform that gives marks to different movies.
 It implicitly treats Rotton Tomatoes as source of power.

 > What are possible limitations or problems with this data?   (at least 200 words)